-After the ceiling, I painted all of the trim in the whole room using Benjamin Moore White Dove Advance (the same gallon I used in my bathroom redo to paint the trim and vanity).
+After the ceiling, I painted all of the trim in the whole room using Benjamin Moore White Dove Advance.

 Before I could paint the walls I had to fix a few spots where the paint was puckered and loose.

 I scraped off the old paint, then I spackled and sanded and painted the walls, Benjamin Moore Hazy Skies Regal in eggshell finish.

 After the walls were done, we started the crown.

 How to Install Crown Molding

 It was our first time installing crown molding and the first try was a big fail.